 “I didn’t exactly plan it that way… At the very last minute, I was panicking because I didn’t know what I should do for the last scene.
 My editor brought an earlier volume and said, ‘Read this episode one more time.’
 I had started to forget about all the things I’d drawn before because I didn’t go back and re-read them.
 The part he wanted me to read was the scene where Joe and Noriko have a date in the park [and Joe tells Noriko, ‘I’m going to burn so bright and so red I’ll dazzle everyone.
 All that will be left is pure white ash.’]
 When I read that again, a scene with a pure white Joe sitting on a stool in the corner of the ring popped into my head.
 My editor had given me a great hint at the last minute, just before the deadline!
 There was hardly enough time left to draw it!”

-Needless to say, if the new anime recreates that final scene then producing Megalo Box Season 2 might be kinda hard to justify.
+Needless to say, if the new anime recreates that final scene with a new twist then Megalo Box Season 2 may end in a stunning manner.
 Check out the below video if you want to know what happens.

-Megalo Box Season 2: Spoilers Based On The Ashita no Joe Anime
+Megalo Box Season 2: Predictions Based On The Ashita no Joe Anime [Spoilers]

 If you’re familiar with the original story, then it’s pretty obvious where Junk Dog’s path is taking him, although it’s very likely that TMS Entertainment will figure out a great way to reimagine the story.
 But will audiences want to watch Joe replace Yuri as the Megaloboxing champion?
 After all, Rocky Balboa was less interesting when he replaced Apollo Creed as reigning champion.